 Reverse mortgages have many benefits in the right situation.
-You might be interested in a reverse mortgage but may have concerns or fears from what you have heard.
-Maybe you have heard of them on television or from a friend and are not quite sure what they are.
-Maybe you already know what a reverse mortgage is, but you’re not sure if it is right for you.
-Maybe you are wondering if a reverse mortgage would work for your parents.
+It is important that you understand the facts about reverse mortgages.
+You might be interested in a reverse mortgage but may have concerns or fears from common misconceptions about reverse mortgage products(The truth about Reverse Mortgages: facts vs. fiction).
+Maybe you have seen reverse mortgages advertised on television or heard about them from a friend and are not quite sure what they are or how they work.
+Perhaps you already know what a reverse mortgage is, but you’re not sure if it is right for you.
+You could be wondering if a reverse mortgage would work for your parents.

 HECM – pronounced “Heckum”